 - Maximize your “failure ROI.”
 A fundamental of lean thinking is to learn from your failures, to treat each “failure” as an opportunity to improve.
 Having said that, every team doesn’t need to experience all of the same failures.
 One team, or a handful of teams in some cases, can fail in similar ways and then share those learnings with others.
 This way other teams can avoid that type of failure and thereby increase the value of the learnings to your organization.
 But we can only do that when it’s safe to fail and better yet recognize that failures should be celebrated and the learnings shared with others.

 - Increase the opportunity for radical improvements.
 The challenge with the Japanese concept of kaizen, which is to continuously make small incremental improvements, is that you can get on an improvement path that will never lead to a quantum leap in your process.
 Yes, things are getting better, but you may be missing opportunities to make things a lot better.
-For example a team following the Scrum-based Agile/Basic lifecycle may never identify the strategy of continuous deployment (CD) on their own because having a two-week iteration may preclude the idea of releasing several times a day into production.
+For example, a team following the Agile lifecycle may never identify the strategy of continuous deployment (CD) on their own because having a two-week iteration may preclude the idea of releasing several times a day into production.
 Yet, if people on your team were to hear about other teams in your organization working that way, they might soon choose to start experimenting with CD techniques.
-This in turn could lead to the “radical” process improvement of abandoning the idea of time-boxed iterations and moving to something much closer to DA’s Continuous Delivery lifecycle.
+This in turn could lead to the “radical” process improvement of abandoning the idea of time-boxed iterations and moving to something much closer to DA’s Continuous Delivery: Lean lifecycle.

 In short, your organization needs a strategy for communicating potential improvements across teams.
 Ideally the flow of work should be streamlined to make it as easy as possible for teams to learn from one another.